TIM: An Efficient Temporal Interaction Module for Spiking Transformer: Discussion

 \subsection{Temporal Enhancement Validation}

 To rigorously validate that the performance enhancements observed in the Spiking Transformer are indeed due to its improved temporal processing capabilities, and not merely a consequence of an increased parameter count, we undertook a meticulous adjustment of the Temporal Interaction Module's structure.
 This refinement was crucial in isolating the impact of temporal capability enhancements from the effects of parameter augmentation.
 As detailed in Eq.~\eqref{eq:ablation1} and \eqref{eq:ablation2}, we specifically re-engineered the operational mechanism of the TIM Stream.
-This modification was aimed at optimizing the functional dynamics of the TIM Unit.
+This modification was aimed at changing the functional dynamics of the TIM Unit.
 Instead of allowing the TIM Unit to engage in interactions across multiple time steps, which could potentially confound our assessment of its temporal processing proficiency, we constrained its operation to the current time step only (which we call local TIM).

-As illustrated in Fig.~\ref{fig:ablation_localTIM}, a notable experiment was conducted applying our model to the CIFAR10-DVS and N-CALTECH101 datasets.
+As illustrated in Tab.~\ref{tab:ablation_localTIM}, a notable experiment was conducted applying our model to the CIFAR10-DVS and N-CALTECH101 datasets.
 The results were quite revealing: the model's accuracy decreased by 2.7\% and 2.4\% on these datasets, respectively.
-This phenomenon strongly indicates that the improvement in accuracy previously attributed to the Temporal Interaction Module is primarily a result of its enhanced ability to process temporal information, rather than being a consequence of an increased parameter count.
+This phenomenon strongly indicates that the improvement in accuracy previously attributed to the Temporal Interaction Module is primarily a result of its enhanced ability to process temporal information, rather than the increased parameter count.
 The stability of the parameter count during the experiment reinforces this conclusion, highlighting the intrinsic value of TIM in specifically enhancing temporal data processing capabilities.
-The comprehensive training details, along with the corresponding confusion matrix, are presented in Fig.~\ref{fig:ablation_final}.
+The comprehensive training details are presented in Fig.~\ref{fig:cr1}.